-- 15. It is recommended that DBS checks are brought in-house so that the Council can be meaningfully involved in suitability decisions based on any positive DBS disclosures.
+- 15. It is recommended that DBS checks are undertaken through the Council's role as an umbrella organisation, checks will be submitted via an approved online solution.
+This will enable the Council to be meaningfully involved in suitability decisions based on any positive DBS disclosures.
 This would be the case for both established and newly employed PAs. - 16.
 There would be a short term pressure on staff resource to process the DBS applications for established and new PAs, but this could be minimised by temporarily running appointment based 'DBS clinics' from local offices around the County. - 17.
 There are still the same associated risks as per the original DP policy agreed at Committee in January 2015 in that existing service users and PAs may be resistant to undergoing a DBS check which could lead to the breakdown of packages of care that are currently working and result in more expensive packages being required. - 18.
 Where a close family relative is being used as the PA, there is no legal entitlement to undertake any DBS check as laid down in Section 58 of the Safeguarding Vulnerable Groups Act 2006. - 19.
 By rolling out the DBS process to all new and existing PAs, it will mean that there is parity across all means of accessing support.
 It will ensure that all support staff, will have had an enhanced DBS check regardless of whether they are working for an agency or directly employed by a service user.